-Making a fun hand painted block sign will be easy and quick.
+Making adorable chalk painted DIY signs is both easy and quick.
+I wanted to use some scrap wood to make some signs for home decor and gifts hence I decided to make some signs.
 Gathering the supplies will take the most time.
-Are you ready to make some hand painted block signs?
+Are you ready to make some hand-painted block signs?

 Next, I painted one coat of white chalk paint.